deepjavalibrary/djl/jupyter/README.md

 docker run -p 8888:8888 -it djl.ai
 ```

 You can open the `http://localhost:8888` to see the hosted instance on docker.
-Passed in the tokens provided in the docker message, and the docker is ready to go.
+Pass in the tokens provided in the docker message, and the docker is ready to go.